nicotom/yaer/README.md

 Arguments:
 RUN
 -e, --experiment            Experiment to run.
 This can be specified multiple times.
-See list command por options.
 -d, --dump                  Dump results and files.
 --clean-previous-results    Remove previous results for every executed experiment.
 --dump_path                 Base path to dump results and files.